Home > Analyses > Technology > Dell Technologies Inc.

 Financial Ratios

-The following table summarizes key financial ratios for Dell Technologies Inc. over the past five fiscal years, providing insight into profitability, liquidity, leverage, and operational efficiency:
+The following table presents key financial ratios for Dell Technologies Inc. over the past five fiscal years, highlighting profitability, liquidity, leverage, efficiency, and dividend metrics:

 Evolution of Financial Ratios